omkarh20/PalmPilot/README.md

 - Press the button placed on the breadboard
 - Open any video playback app and make gestures.
 The appropriate actions will be done

 **Note:** By default, all the gesture-actions mappings are for VLC Media Player.
-Change if needed
+Change the mappings according to your needs.